vinayjain38/rasa-demo/data/nlu/nlu.md

 - multipass issue
 - embeddings
 - how to write stories to train rasa
+- I want confidence score along with the chat answer
+- Do you use LSTM or something else?
+- What kind of algorithm do you use?
+- define pipeline
+- my model is not training
+- What algorithms are avaliable in the NLU
+- show me example of payload

 ## intent:chitchat/telljoke
 - Can you tell a joke?